Japanese House Construction: Are Akiya Renovations Worth It?

 Always prep: understanding the layout of your house, such as where pipes are, is crucial before any major repairs.

-It might be hard to find someone who knows English in rural Japan, making akiya renovation a little more difficult than it should be.
+It might be hard to find someone who knows English in rural Japan, making the akiya renovation a little more difficult than it should be.
 That's why services like MailMate are here to help.

 MailMate will call to help connect your property to gas, water, and other utilities.
 Additionally, MailMate can help with setting up the internet, cleaning, and land maintenance for a smooth akiya renovation.